-Online Lessons: Preventing Unplanned Pregnancy and Completing College
+Preventing Unplanned Pregnancy and Completing College: Online Lessons

 When was the last time you had some form of sex education?
 Whether it was from a parent at home, or perhaps from a teacher at school, it was probably a while ago and a lot has changed since then, both in medical advancements and where you are in your life.
 You may think you have all the information you need to prevent unplanned pregnancy—or to help a friend or a son or daughter prevent pregnancy—but there may be more for you to learn.

 In addition, an unplanned pregnancy can make it harder to succeed in school—61% of women who have children after enrolling in community college fail to finish their degree, which is 65% higher than the rate for those who didn’t have children.

 Each lesson should take you 30-40 minutes to complete, ideally each lesson in one sitting.

 Click on the lesson links below to begin.

 - Lesson One: Why Should You Care About Preventing Unplanned Pregnancy?
 This lesson helps you consider the effects of unplanned pregnancy on your educational and life goals.